HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/deployment/preparation/prepare_persistent_volume_claims.md

     A detailed description on how to use the `selector` can be found in the official [`Kubernetes` documentation](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#selector).

-    The PVCs only matches with a PV satisfying the selectors, matching the other requirements-like type \(`RWO/RWX`, as defined by the deployment itself\), storage capacity, and `StorageClassName`.
+    A PVC will only match with a PV satisfying the selector and all the other requirements such as type \(`RWO/RWX`, as defined by the deployment itself\), storage capacity, and `StorageClassName`.

 -   **`VolumeName`**